Local vs. central differential privacy

 Local differential privacy

 What's the alternative, then?
-It's the local model of differential privacy.
+A major contender is the local model of differential privacy.
 In this model, there is still an aggregator, but they no longer have access to the real data.
 Instead, each user applies a differentially private mechanism to their own data.
 And they only send their data to the aggregator once it's already anonymized.

 After collecting this noisy data, the aggregator can compute some statistics, and publish them.
 This last step doesn't need to be differentially private: the data is anonymous to begin with.
 In theory, the aggregator could publish the entire dataset they collected.